hgtonight/vanilladocs/docs/developers/plugins/quickstart.html.md

 #### Define basic info

 The `Name` parameter is optional; it will default to the slug if omitted.
+To include special characters here or in the description, use their HTML code.

 Provide a great `Description` that briefly explains what your plugin does from the users' perspective.
 For `Version`, familiarize yourself with [semantic versioning](http://semver.org/).

 The `Author` parameters are at your discretion.
 We recommend using a support address for both the email and URL.